aarnphm/morph/docs/content/SRS/SRS.md

 > - Goals: To distill complex academic concepts into engaging blog posts that appeal to a general audience.
 > - Technology Proficiency: Intermediate, adept with blogging platforms and social media engagement tools.
 >
-> ==Narrative==: Sarah utilizes `tinymorph` to infuse her academic works into technical blog.
-By using certain tonality offered by `tinymorph` that is tuned to her academic writing style and her favorite author Raymond Carver, she is able to produce engaging blog posts while maintaining a certain degree of technical depth without losing in translation.
+> ==Narrative==: Sarah utilizes `morph` to infuse her academic works into technical blog.
+By using certain tonality offered by `morph` that is tuned to her academic writing style and her favorite author Raymond Carver, she is able to produce engaging blog posts while maintaining a certain degree of technical depth without losing in translation.

 ### Priorities Assigned to Users